jarayl/cs-124/README.md

 # CS 124

-Data structures and algorithms course taken Spring 2024.
-Rigorous proof based problem sets.
+Proof based DSA course taken at Harvard Spring 2024.
 Hired as a teaching fellow for Spring 2025.